 Workflows can only exist when they are processes, but a process doesn’t need a workflow to exist.

-Another difference is that processes occur naturally, while workflows involve planning, analysis and modelling.
+Another difference is that processes occur naturally, while workflows involve planning, analysis, and modeling.

 Processes and workflow are critical for businesses because they are essential to getting things done.
 So, businesses should work on BPM and workflow management strategies that cater to their specific needs.